klidi/weather-app-ddd-cqrs/readme.md

 /api/predictions?city=Amsterdam&date=12-10-2021&scale=celsius

 #Notes
-- Date is in the past in all data sources provided so plz inside Domain/Data/ValueObject/Date plz comment out the exception
+- Date is in the past in all data sources provided so plz inside Domain/Data/ValueObject/Date comment out the exception
 - The diagrams have been created before code was finished, so they are slightly different.
-U can find them in root forlder inside docs
+U can find them in root folder inside docs
 - I have implemented only 2 out of 3 partners cuz again I have spent a lot of time on this.